 An average cost is around $1,100 to $3,500 to cover your garage floor in epoxy.
 Some of the expenses can be negated by preparing your garage floor yourself – take a look at our blog on prepping garage floors for epoxy to learn more.

 There are some alternatives to epoxy flooring, but none of them do quite as good a job.
 There is porcelain tile, concrete paint, and interlocking plastic or rubber tiles to name a few.
-Each of these may look good aesthetically but they are not nearly as durable, non-porous, nor long-lasting as epoxy.
+Each of these may look good aesthetically but they are not nearly as durable, non-porous, or as long-lasting as epoxy.

 With any home improvement upgrade, there will be upfront costs associated, but this should not be a deterrent.
 The amount you pay is well worth the cost due to the superior performance, protection, and appearance of your new garage floor – this is all in addition to the increased home value which will recover some of that cost should you end up selling your home.